 Who are the Hebrew prophets, and why are they so intense?
-Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
+Listen to the podcast or watch the featured video.
+Then, reflect on some questions and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 17.

 Consider God’s character of justice, mercy, and love.
 How does he want to comfort and restore your community?